 Learn more about our integrations here.

 Initiate means to start the payment process for a bill.
-Clicking Pay Now on a bill will initiate the payment, or you can specify in your settings to automatically initialize a payment a certain number of days before a bill’s due date.
-After payment is complete, the bill’s status will change from “Initialized” to “Paid.”
+Clicking Pay Now on a bill will initiate the payment, or you can specify in your settings to automatically initiate a payment a certain number of days before a bill’s due date.
+After payment is complete, the bill’s status will change from “Initiated” to “Paid.”

 Learn more about the different statuses a bill can have here.